sylk80/minesweep/notes.md

 :heavy_plus_sign: Table should be empty in content :x: :heavy_check_mark:

-:heavy_plus_sign: A start message has to be added
+:heavy_plus_sign: A start message has to be added :x: :heavy_check_mark:

 ### Technical Debts

+:warning: We are working with 3x3 table, table size should be an input